Medicare Eligibility

 Am I required to sign up for Medicare when turning 65?

 No, you don’t have to.
-But keep in mind unless you have creditable insurance, for example an employer sponsored health coverage, you will incur a late enrollment penalty that unfortunately you can’t get rid of.
+But keep in mind unless you have creditable insurance, for example an employer sponsored health coverage, you will incur a late enrollment penalty that sticks with you for life.